You are here

 The aiM Higher Study Group is to prepare Research Administrators for the CRA exam that is offered by an independent certifying body, Research Administrators Certification Council (RACC).
 The CRA exam is rigorous, and it must be taken at a designated site and it is administered through Professional Testing Corporation.
 In a four-hour period, test-takers must answer 250 questions that cover the full spectrum of research administration.
 The curriculum covered by the exam is referred to as the "Body of Knowledge."
 The CRA credential means that you demonstrate a level of knowledge of all aspects of research administration.

 In addition, the CRA exams are offered at multiple locations.
 You may take the exam anytime within the testing window.
 The fee for the CRA exam is $385 which must be paid by the participant.
-The CRA fall exam is scheduled for November 3 - 17, 2018, application deadline for the CRA exam is October 1, 2018.
+The CRA spring exam is scheduled for May 11-25, 2019 and the deadline for the exam registration is April 15, 2019.
 For more information on the exam visit the CRA website.

 Schedule and Requirements

 Attendees for the aiM Higher study group will need to submit a Registration Form.
 The study group is held in the fall for 10 weeks prior to the CRA exam.
 The study group is both independent and guided study.
-For the fall 2018 CRA exam, the study sessions will meet every Friday from August 31, 2018 - November 2, 2018.
+For the spring 2019 CRA exam, the study sessions will meet every Friday from March 8, 2019 - May 10, 2019.

 Location: Wolverine Tower :